lathmini/Money_Management_App/README.md

 # Mobile_App
-mobile app for money manage using Kotlin
+mobile app for money management using Kotlin
+Money Management App We developed this mobile app to manage money